Fructose

 The acronym stands for Fermentable Oligo-, Di-, Mono-saccharides And Polyols, and the diet is recommended to IBS sufferers.
 Saccharide means carbohydrate and the prefixes refer to the number of sugar units – few, two, one – in one molecule of the saccharide.
 For fructose malabsorbers, the low FODMAP diet is overly restrictive as it advises against dairy products like yogurt, milk, and soft cheese due to the disaccharide lactose.

-πŸ§‘β€βš•οΈ Will my family doctor be familiar with this disorder?
+Will my primary care physician be familiar with this disorder?

-🧬 Is it genetic?
+Is it genetic?

 There is anecdotal evidence fructose malabsorption runs in families, often undiagnosed.
-However, the origin of FM remains unresolved and more research is needed to better understand its causes.
+However, the origin of FM remains unresolved, and more research is needed to better understand its causes.

-🧐 Is fructose malabsorption fructose intolerance?
+Is fructose malabsorption fructose intolerance?

 Fructose intolerance usually refers to Hereditary fructose intolerance, which is a separate condition from fructose malabsorption.
 HFI is caused by mutations in the gene that codes for the enzyme aldolase B. This enzyme metabolizes fructose in the liver rather than in the small intestine.

-⌨️ Are there any online communities?
+Are there any online communities?

 Yes, r/fructosemalabsorption on Reddit, Fructose Malabsorption USA and Fructose Malabsorption Victoria on Facebook.
-If you join, be a good person, but use critical thinking and watch out for misinformation.
-Trust but verify.
+If you join, be a good person, but use critical thinking, and watch out for misinformation.
+Trust, but verify.

-+ Suggest a new question
++ Suggest a new question, or tell me what to improve

 About the Author

-Inspired by the millionth fructose-induced diarrhea, David changed his major to molecular biology during graduate school.
+Inspired by the millionth fructose-induced diarrhea, Dave changed his major to molecular biology during graduate school.
 Now he is studying absorption and metabolism of fructose to identify the gene or genes that may be responsible for the development of fructose malabsorption.